rackerlabs/docs-aws/docs/service-blocks/index.rst

 to tickets for Rackers to address), and Instance Scheduler (configuration of custom start and stop schedules for EC2 and RDS instances).
-Your Rackspace technical support professionals help you resolve issues quickly and effectively any time.
+Your Rackspace technical support professionals help you resolve issues quickly and effectively at any time.
 Manage & Operate includes:

 * Named Account Manager to coordinate escalations, follow AWS technical issues through to resolution, and help focus on the AWS technical